Holy Week & Easter

 The Scripture readings at this service also focus on the time immediately following the resurrection.
 Pay close attention especially to the second lesson (Luke 24:13-35).
 This passage tells the story of the famous “Walk to Emmaus,” during which the disciples come to realize that the stranger speaking with them, and then breaking bread with them, is their Risen Lord.
 Notice how it ties together the entirety of Holy Week and Easter in a single passage: from the Old Testament prophesies, to the disciples being slow to understand, to an account of the events leading to Christ’s death on the cross, to the recognition of the Sacrament of Holy Communion instituted at the Last Supper, to the disciples’ witness of the resurrection.

-At this Evensong, the Saint Thomas Choir of Men and Boys sings the Magnificat and Nunc dimittis set to Dyson in D, as well as Handel’s Worthy is the Lamb.
 The Easter celebrations don’t end there.
 We invite you in the name of the Risen Christ to join us not only on Easter Day, but for the seven weeks of Eastertide, as we make our way through the weeks following the Resurrection: Christ’s appearances to his disciples and his ascent into heaven.

 Alleluia!
 Christ is risen!